E-ARK-Software/earkweb/docs/install_docker.md

 Stopping the database container can lead to MySQL tables being "marked as crashed", see section [MySQL Data tables crashed](#mysql-data-tables-crashed).

+#### Build container images

+Alternatively, it is possible to build the docker containers from source.
+Change

+    docker-compose build

+to

+    docker-compose pull

+in the `./docker-compose-run.sh` script to build the images instead of pulling them from the repository.

 #### Execute docker-compose commands indiviually

-Alternatively, the steps in the docker-compose shell script can be executed individually as described below.
+the steps in the docker-compose shell script can be executed individually as described below.

 1. Change to the earkweb directory: